slightknack/slightknack.dev/content/passerine/big-refactor.md

 But what are the downsides?

 The most glaring issue is the number of nested generics.
-Instead of simply listing all possible syntax tree nodes in each syntax tree `enum`, the compiler generates them for us when it monomorphises all the generics.
+Instead of simply listing all possible syntax tree nodes in each syntax tree `enum`, the compiler generates them for us when it monomorphizes all the generics.
 This can also sometimes make it harder to annotate with the types being returned, meaning we have to use type aliases to keep our code clean.

 Another minor annoyance is that we now have to do nested pattern matching.
 Instead of matching on each variant of the `CST` enum, we now must match on each variant of `Base` and `Lambda`.
 In essence: